Traverse City, Michigan

-With a Beautiful Bayfront Setting, Excellent Medical Facilities, Outstanding Outdoor Recreation and Lively Cultural Scene, Charming Traverse City, Michigan Beckons
+With a Beautiful Bayside Setting, Good Medical Facilities, Outstanding Outdoor Recreation and a Lively Cultural Scene, Charming Traverse City, Michigan Beckons

 In fact, 40% of locals are age 45 or better, and 25% have at least a four year college degree.
 Politics lean to the right.
-The town has grown by about 1% within the last decade or two, but racial diversity has not yet arrived.
-The cost of living meets the national average, and the crime rate is well below the national average.
+The town has grown by about 5% within the last decade, but racial diversity has not yet arrived.
+The cost of living is 5% above the national average.
+The crime rate meets the national average.

 An added perk is that the world renowned Interlochen Center for the Arts, one of the country's premier training enters for young musicians, is 13 miles down the road and presents 750 concerts and theater and dance productions annually.

-The Bay Area Transit Authority (BATA) offers local bus service (the full fare is $1.50 to $3, but seniors ride for $.75 to $1.50).
+The Bay Area Transit Authority (BATA) offers local bus service.
+Some rides are free; others start at $1.50.
+People age 60+ ride for half price.
 On-demand, curb-to-curb services are available, and buses are equipped with wheelchair lifts.
 Delta, American and United fly out of Cherry Capital Airport.

-Health care is provided by Munson Medical Center (395 beds), a teaching hospital that has been named a Top 50 Hospital for cardiovascular care.
+Health care is provided by Munson Medical Center, a teaching hospital that has been named a Top 50 Hospital for cardiovascular care.
 It is accredited by the Joint Commission and is a Level II trauma center.
 Medicare patients are accepted.
 For military retirees, Traverse City has a VA outpatient clinic, but the nearest VA hospital is 123 miles away in Saginaw.

 The city has a Meals on Wheels program, an RSVP (Retired Seniors Volunteer Program) chapter, a Senior Companion Program and a Senior Nutrition Program.
 The Traverse City Senior Center (for ages 50+) is very active and has 100 programs (social, wellness, exercise, educational, etc.), as well as a busy travel club.

 Traverse City, of course, has its drawbacks, too.
-Tourists flock to town, particularly in summer, and traffic can be a particular headache during this time of the year.
+Tourists flock to town during the summer, and traffic can be a particular headache during this time of the year.
 Restaurant and retail prices increase during summer, too.
 The city can feel isolated during the winter.